 After that, let it go.
 Chasing a client who's ghosting you for weeks leads to bad working relationships even if they eventually say yes.

-The hardest part of agency life isn't winning the proposal - it's delivering on it while juggling multiple clients.
-If you're managing more than two or three accounts, a tool like Sydium keeps everything organized: content calendars, scheduling, analytics, and team collaboration in one place.
-Worth checking out before your next proposal.
+The hardest part of agency life isn't winning the proposal.
+It's delivering on it while juggling multiple clients.
+Once you're past two or three accounts, the scope you wrote into the proposal only holds if your content calendars, scheduling, analytics, and team handoffs live in one place instead of scattered across tabs.
+That is the part Sydium is built for.

 FAQ